superhornets/FRC-Simulations/2020 Control Panel/README.md

 ## Goal

-Write control code in Teleop.VI to move the arm and the Control Panel manipulator to turn the Control Panel as required by the FRC 2020 game rules.
+Write control code in TeleOp.VI to move the arm and the Control Panel manipulator to turn the Control Panel as required by the FRC 2020 game rules.
 The control code can manually manipulate the arm and arm manipulator from the game controller, or it can use game controller inputs to initiate automatic commands.

 ## Instructions

-1. Changes are only allowed to the Telep.VI and Main.VI (Only new indications to be displayed are allowed on Main.VI)
+1. Changes are only allowed to the TeleOp.VI and Main.VI (on the Main.VI only new indicators of data accessible from inside the TeleOp.VI are permitted).

-2. Write code to display the match data on the simulated Dashboard (Main.VI)
+2. Write code to display the Game Data on the simulated Dashboard (Main.VI).

 3. Write code to extend and retract the robot arm using game controller inputs.

 4. Write code to move the manipulator to turn the Control Panel using game controller inputs.

-5. Write code to initiate an automatic action to engage the arm, turn the Control Panel, then retract the arm as required in the first interaction with the Control Panel as documented in the game manual.
-(Couldn't remember what the "first interaction" was called....)
+5. Write code to initiate an automatic action to engage the arm, turn the Control Panel, then retract the arm as required for Rotation Control as documented in the [2020 Game Manual](https://firstfrc.blob.core.windows.net/frc2020/Manual/2020FRCGameSeasonManual.pdf).

-6. Write code to initiate an automatic action to engage the arm, turn the Control Panel, then retract the arm as required in the second interaction with the Control Panel as documented in the game manual.
-(Couldn't remember what the "second interaction" was called....)
+6. Write code to initiate an automatic action to engage the arm, turn the Control Panel, then retract the arm as required for Position Control as documented in the [2020 Game Manual](https://firstfrc.blob.core.windows.net/frc2020/Manual/2020FRCGameSeasonManual.pdf).